 We all know pumping can suck (sorry, I had to), but not all pumps are created equal.
 Finding one that fits your lifestyle, needs, and budget (if the one you want isn’t covered by insurance, or if you need more than one) can be a major stressor.

 I’ve had the same Medela Pump in Style Advanced for going on four years now, and have used it for both of my children.
 It’s held up incredibly well, with my biggest complaint being how much the darn thing weighs (that puppy clocks in at between 8 and 9 pounds depending on what bag you choose).
-It is basic, but has always met my needs.
+It is basic but has always met my needs.

 The New Sonata Pump

-With Medela’s newest pump, the Sonata, they’ve kept what works, like it’s signature 2-phase expression technology (a fancy way to describe how it mimics your baby’s sucking patterns), and added some helpful new features, like an easy to clean touch screen, and Bluetooth capabilities that connect it to the MyMedela app.
-They’ve also trimmed down the weight to a much more reasonable 2.2 pounds, and made it seriously quiet.
-This is both a good thing and a bad thing, since now I don’t get to guess what my pump is saying (I can’t be the only one who heard things, right?).
+With Medela’s newest pump, the Sonata, they’ve kept what works, like its signature 2-phase expression technology (a fancy way to describe how it mimics your baby’s sucking patterns), and added some helpful new features, like an easy to clean touch screen, and Bluetooth capabilities that connect it to the MyMedela app.
+They’ve also trimmed down the weight to a much more reasonable 2.2 pounds and made it seriously quiet.
+This is both a good thing and a bad thing since now I don’t get to guess what my pump is saying (I can’t be the only one who heard things, right?).

-I will also say, at the risk of getting a little too personal, that I found the suction of this pump to be more comfortable than the Pump in Style, and noticed it feels more like nursing than pumping…but without the teeth, hair pulling, and occasional slap in the face, which is fantastic.
+I will also say, at the risk of getting a little too personal, that I found the suction of this pump to be more comfortable than the Pump in Style, and noticed it feels more like nursing than pumping…but without the teeth, hair pulling, and an occasional slap in the face, which is fantastic.